 In 2003 the light didn’t make it to the U.S. Fortunately, members of the Catholic Committee on Scouting for the Diocese of Brooklyn and Queens had kept the 2002 Peace Light burning, and shared that flame again in 2003.
 In 2004 the Austrian Scout Movement, Austrian Airlines and the Boy Scouts of America International Division arranged to bring the 2004 Peace Light to New York.
 Dr. Thomas Ertlthaler, International Commissioner of Austrian Scouting, flew from Vienna with the Peace Light in two explosion-proof British mining lamps, fueled by smokeless paraffin oil.
 Austrian Airlines has continued to bring the Peace Light each year from 2005 through 2019.
 It has been distributed across North America largely via a Facebook group for the past few years.
-Earlier this year, a new website became active.
-Due to Covid-19 travel restrictions, the 2020 Peace Light will not make it to North America, but luckily flames which travelled to the U.S. in 2019 have been kept burning, and are being shared across the U.S.
+In 2020, a new website became active, helping share the story of the program and tracking the path of the Light across North America.

 Many churches share the Peace Light during ecumenical services, use the flame to light the candles on their Advent wreaths, pass the flame from person to person during candlelight Christmas Eve services, present the flame to the community at parish tree-lighting events, and deliver the flame to shut-ins and those experiencing loss, illness and hardships.
 Many churches also maintain the Peace Light year-round, using the flame to ignite baptismal candles and votive lamps.
 Individuals and families have shared the Peace Light flame with neighbors, relatives and friends both near and far, challenging each recipient to become a channel of peace through his/her words and actions.
 Many local Scout Council offices also serve as distribution points.